 There’s really no such thing as a “good guess” on roofing costs without knowing the roof area.
 You can look up average costs until you’re blue in the face, but if you rely on that to determine the ultimate price tag you could find yourself disappointed or even shocked down the road.
 Measure your roof area, and take account unique features that could complicate the installation process.

 It would be a shame to invest in quality materials only to get sub-par installation.
 Metal roof installation is not an area in which every roofing contractor has expertise, so make sure to call around and find someone with the right technical knowledge and experience.
-Take into account that this aspect of the project will cost you a few hundred dollars or more per roofing square.
+Take into account that this aspect of the project will add to your materials cost.

 You can choose between galvanized (or G90) steel, which is zinc-coated for protection, or the more expensive galvalume steel, which is coated in both zinc and aluminum for ultimate corrosion protection.
 You also have your choice of colors as well as what type of stone coating you want if that’s the direction you go.
 This element will also affect the price.